fr0ziii/algo-dev-helper/README.md

 It addresses the friction developers face due to information fragmentation, the learning curve of new tools, the need for quick recall/reference, accessing real-time network data, and navigating community channel noise, all directly within the Discord workflow.

+**Why is this useful for the Hackathon & Beyond?** During intense development sprints like a hackathon, quick access to accurate information is crucial.
+This bot serves as an immediate resource within the primary communication platform (Discord), helping participants quickly find answers to common questions, look up AlgoKit commands, and get links to the latest documentation without breaking their flow.
+This accelerates development, reduces frustration, and helps solidify learning around Algorand's newest tools and practices, benefiting both hackathon participants and the wider developer community afterwards.

 ## Status

-**MVP Complete & Polished (Hackathon Project)**
+**Functional & Polished**

-This project was initiated and the Minimum Viable Product (MVP), including initial polishing (code comments, documentation), was completed during the Algorand Developer Retreat hackathon (March 2025).
-The bot is ready for demonstration.
+This project was initiated during the Algorand Developer Retreat hackathon (March 2025).
+The core features are implemented, tested, and documented.
+The bot is functional and ready for use or further development.

 ## Features